oliverkpan/LearnToCode/README.md

 I am a strong advocate for [CodeAcademy](https://www.codecademy.com/).
 I have used it in various occasions and I feel that they provide strong resources for self learning.
 There are many languages that they offer, and I suggest starting from there.

+**Sololearn**

+[Sololearn](https://www.sololearn.com/) is somewhat similar to CodeAcademy.
+I have used their mobile version and it's pretty good.
+It is pretty fun to try out and nice to start with if you never coded before.

 **Telusko (Python)**

 I have watched [Telusko](https://www.youtube.com/user/javaboynavin) on various occasions, particularly when I first started coding.
 OH MY!
 His youtube videos are very clear and he has a very strong understanding of Python.
 His playlist explains many data types and logic behind coding.

+**freeCodeCamp.org**

+This is the gem of youtube. [freeCodeCamp.org](https://www.youtube.com/channel/UC8butISFwT-Wl7EV0hUK0BQ) provides hours and hours of tutorials on various languages.
+However, some videos are hours long, so you have to be willing to watch and learn.
+I do recommend it if you are looking to go in depth with a particular language

+**TechLead**

+Not exactly someone to teach you all the technicals, but he really explains coding and engineering well.
+[Techlead](https://www.youtube.com/channel/UC4xKdmAXFh4ACyhpiQ_3qBw) gives the reality of the job and his experiences throughout this career.
+Pretty fun to watch as well.
+(Shoutout to Richard)